felgru/dune-dpg/INSTALL.md

 We give detailed installation guidelines using GCC and the UG grid manager.
 The URLs that are given below were still active on December 2016.
-We apologize for possible future inconsistencies in the links and hope that the user will nevertheless find their way.
+We apologize for possible future inconsistencies in the links and hope that you will nevertheless find your way.

 1) Create a directory to harbor the source code of the Dune modules.
    We will call this directory `$DUNEDIR`.